SriMethan/scan/readme.txt

+A modified version of Scan 3.0 for lidraughts.org, by Stefan Schermann

+Added handicap setting to the hub level command, taking a value of 0-3, which progressively disabled the following qs features:
+0 = No handicap
+1 = No qs evals for quiet positions
+2 = Randomly drop 50% of the captures from the qs
+3 = No qs altogether

-A modified version of Scan 3.0 for lidraughts.org, by Stefan Schermann Planned changes: multipv support for analysis, options for a better handicap by reducing search and/or eval
+Planned changes: multipv support for analysis, options for a better handicap by reducing search and/or eval

 The original readme.txt is included below, sources are distributed under the same license